sanekgusev/beemsterstraat370/index.md

 ### Living room

-- Bar table with 4 colorful bar chairs
+- Bar table with 3 colorful bar chairs
 - Minimalistic sofa convertible to a double sleeping place
 - Coffee table
 - Built-in shelf closet

-### Master Bedroom
+### Main Bedroom

 - 140cm wide double bed
 - Built-in clothes closet
 - Dresser
 - Small desk with chair

-### Second Bedroom
+### Second Bedroom/Office

 - Bookshelf
 - Desk with chair
+- Floor lamp
 - Wall shelves
-- Kids' bed ~150cm long (currently in storage upstairs)

 ### Appliances

-- iRobot Braava automatic mopper
+- Floor mopper robot
 - Cordless vacuum cleaner
-- AEG Lavamat 61260TL compact top-loading washing machine
+- Compact top-loading washing machine

 And here are some of the things that we __don't__ have, but which you might miss, so keep these in mind: